michaelficarra/CoffeeScriptRedux/README-ES6.md

         You can get the same effect with assignment, like `X.Foo = class ...`.

-     - we don't deal with arbitrary expressions for the parent class:
+     - we don't deal with arbitrary expressions for the parent class (even though ES6 does support this pattern, it has not been implemented here):

             class X extends someFunctionThatRetunsAClass()